-LinkedIn has a powerful publishing platform that can help you generate a lot of exposure for your business.
+LinkedIn has a powerful publishing platform for LinkedIn articles that can help you generate a lot of exposure for your business.

 The only challenge is that you must come up with content ideas, just as you would for your blog.